 A Generic.com Term May Fail to Function as a Mark

 We read footnote 5 of SCOTUS’ decision as leaving the door open for the USPTO to refuse “generic.com” marks on the grounds of failure to function, and this policy is now spelled out in the USPTO’s Exam Guide.
 The guidance says the Examiner “must also consider whether the specimen of use shows the generic.com term being used solely as a website address and not in a trademark or service mark manner.
 If so, a refusal on the ground that the proposed mark fails to function as a trademark or service mark is appropriate.”

 Likelihood of Confusion Refusals

-Lastly, before you start rushing off to register your client’s “generic.com” trademark, read the last section of the Exam Guide carefully.
-Since Booking.com said in open Court that it recognized it mark would be subject to a narrow scope of protection, the USPTO leverages this comment and says in the Exam Guide that Examiners will take the narrow scope into account when issuing likelihood of confusion refusals.
-I predict an uphill battle for anyone trying to register these names, so (1) make sure you have a large budget and (2) make sure you are well-represented by counsel.
+Lastly, before your clients start rushing off to register “generic.com” trademarks, read the last section of the Exam Guide carefully.
+Since Booking.com said in open Court that it recognized its mark would be subject to a narrow scope of protection, the USPTO leverages this comment and says in the Exam Guide that Examiners will take the narrow scope into account when issuing likelihood of confusion refusals.
+I predict an uphill battle for anyone trying to register these names, so make sure you are familiar with these guidelines so you can counsel your clients accordingly.

 Want to Learn More

-If you would like to learn more about the trademark application process, including the basics of counseling clients and elevating your trademark practice so you can have more confidence while growing your trademark practice, join our Trademarkabilities® Masterclass.
+If you would like to learn more about the trademark application process, including strategies for how to counsel clients in the face of generic or other substantive refusals, consider joining our Trademarkabilities® Masterclass.
 You learn more about our courses here to enroll or reach out to us for more information.
 Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”